 For DMS, a course average of 80% or better is mandatory at the mid - way of each course and at the end of each course.
+Final Exam must be taken on the scheduled date (no excuse is accepted).
 Note: Patient Care Integrated Clinical (DMS121) is Pass or Fail with no grade point value.